paulywill/100-days-of-code/log.md

 **Link(s)**
 1. [Study List - 55 THINGS YOU SHOULD KNOW FOR THE AWS CERTIFIED DEVELOPER ASSOCIATE EXAM](https://www.cozero.com.au/news/2018/55-tips-for-aws-developer-associate-exam.html)
 2. [canada learning code](www.canadalearningcode.ca)

+### Day 13-14: September 21-22, 2018
+**Yesterday's Progress**:

+Started to finally read up the FAQ for DynamoDB and started to learn Global Secondary Indexes more.
+Still have to dive into what Local Indexes are and some other nitty gritty.

+**Today's Progress**:

+Full nerdery day! :)

+Went to the browser extension workshop today.
+Some advance people and some beginners.
+Not baad overall...
+I did learn a few things.

+**Thoughts**:

+I was getting annoyed at the workshop when people I didn't know, the "mentors", were sort of lurking over my shoulder watching me code.
+I was so not use to that and something I'd probably have to get over if I were to pari program.
+I actually have no issue in someone is sitting next to me we're working together... but "shoulder readers" set off my spidey sense big time.

+It would be neat to have a program that takes a picture of anyone reading your screen over your shoulder and do facial recognition and social media search in real-time in-front of them. :P